Investing

 The premium of any option grows as the monetary value of the option also grows.
 However, it decreases when the option starts losing its economic value.

-To calculate the premium, please add the stock’s intrinsic value with the time value.
+To calculate the premium, please add the stock’s intrinsic value to the time value.

-I have already discussed the situations responsible for an increase or decrease in a stock’s contract’s value (price).
+I have already discussed the situations responsible for an increase or decrease in a stock’s contract value (price).

 Execution Of Options Based on Market Price Crossing the Strike Price